stuartellis/tf-tasks/README.md

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

 This tooling uses specific files and directories to avoid conflicts with other tools.
 It adds a `tf/` directory and the file `tasks/tf/Taskfile.yaml` to the project.
-It also adds a `Taskfile,yaml` to the root directory of the project if one does not already exist.
+It also adds a `.gitignore` file and a `Taskfile.yaml` file to the root directory of the project if these do not already exist.
 Tasks generate a `tmp/tf/` directory for artifacts.
 It only changes the contents of the `tf/` and `tmp/tf/` directories.

 ## Install